Services

 • The current stack makes content publishing or page generation awkward.

-• Quick check: compare the raw HTML and metadata on your highestvalue SPA routes with what only appears after hydration.
+• Start with the highestvalue SPA routes and compare raw HTML and metadata with what only appears after hydration.

 • URL and metadata continuity between the existing SPA and the target Next.js build.